Sternohyoid muscleThe sternohyoid is a strap like infrahyoid muscle that connects the hyoid bone with the clavicle and sternum.

 It lies posteriorly to the platysma and anteriorly to the larynx, the thymus (or thymic remnants) and the thyrohyoid and sternothyroid muscles.
 The sternohyoid (together with the sternothyroid, separates the anterior jugular vein (superficially) from the common carotid artery (deeply).

-Learn more about the infrahyoid muscles here.
+Learn more about the infrahyoid and other muscles of the anterior neck here.

 Vascular supply to sternohyoid comes from the superior thyroid artery (a branch of the external carotid artery), while the venous blood is conveyed by the superior thyroid vein.